Ben Brown: Chef, loving uncle, 'champion of the people'

 "He was a real walker," Doty said.
 "He was a part of Berkeley Hort for a long time.
 This is all very sad."

-At the nursery, Brown mainly focused on maintenance, watering and transplanting.
+At the nursery, Brown mainly focused on plant maintenance, watering and transplanting.
 But he was also good with people.

 "Ben was one of those people," Doty said.
 "There was just a vibe, at least for me.
 He was just sincere and calm and easily relatable."